 instances use private IP addresses to communicate directly with each other by

-creating a Virtual Private Cloud (VPC)
+creating a Virtual Private Cloud network.

-In this way your organization can help maintain secure communications between
+In this way, your organization can help maintain secure communications between

-With GCP anycast IP, a single global IP address is assigned to a managed service, such as load balancing.
+With Google Cloud anycast IP, a single global IP address is assigned to a managed service, such as load balancing.
 Using anycast IP, you can create a single, global load balancer instead of configuring load balancers in every region.
 The global load balancer routes client requests to applications running in the nearest regions and automatically scales to meet changing demand.

 Three example data distribution architectures